claytonwramsey/www/content/cv.md

 ### Reviewer

+- IEEE International Conference on Intelligent Robots and Systems (IROS), 2026
+- IEEE International Conference on Robotics and Automation (ICRA); 2024, 2025, 2026
 - IEEE Robotics and Automation Letters (RA-L); 2024, 2025
-- IEEE International Conference on Robotics and Automation (ICRA); 2024, 2025, 2026
 - Rust for Robotics Workshop, IEEE International Conference on Robotics and Automation, 2025
 - International Journal of Robotics Research (IJRR); 2024